-As cannabis use has changed over the last decade, so has the drug’s preparation.
-Cannabis has over 100 chemical constituents, known as “cannabinoids”, which alter neurotransmitter release in the brain.
+As marijuana use has changed over the last decade, so has the drug’s preparation.
+Weed has over 100 chemical constituents, known as “cannabinoids”, which alter neurotransmitter release in the brain.
 Two of the most active and studied cannabinoids are Δ9-tetrahydrocannabinoid (THC) and cannabidiol (CBD).

-Over the past four decades, cannabis potency has approximately doubled worldwide1.
-In the U.S., evaluation of cannabis potency from samples confiscated by the Drug Enforcement Administration showed that the average concentration of THC increased from about 4% in 1995 to 17% in 2017.
+Over the past four decades, weed potency has approximately doubled worldwide1.
+In the U.S., evaluation of marijuana potency from samples confiscated by the Drug Enforcement Administration showed that the average concentration of THC increased from about 4% in 1995 to 17% in 2017.

 Similarly, in the U.S. and Europe, the relative concentration of THC has increased substantially in recent years.
 One study in the U.S. found that the ratio of THC to CBD has increased from 14 in 1995 to about 80 in 20142.
 These trends increase the potential harms from using cannabis.